Automation-Intelligence/vctools-cdn/docs/audit-configuration.md

 - You can **click to browse** or **drag and drop** files directly into the upload area.
 - Currently, a maximum of **10 files** can be uploaded per audit.

-> **Note:** Currently only Rockwell `.L5X` files are supported, additional PLC formats will be supported in the future.
+> **Note:** Currently only Rockwell `.L5X` files are supported.
+Additional PLC formats will be supported in the future.

 ## 2. Select Standards